The Definition of a Dog Eye Stye

 That’s All, Folks

-Why is my dog’s eye swollen?
+Help!
+My dog has a stye.
+What now?
 Styes in dogs are common and generally not a cause for concern.
 Persistent infections can occasionally be from the environment or inadequate care.
 However, in some instances, an allergy to certain products, such as shampoo or soap, can result in an eye infection.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.